jordanchow1/ocs_strains/README.md

 ![](https://github.com/jordanchow1/ocs_strains/blob/main/graphs/3.png)

 ## Model Building
-The categotical variables (i.e. Producer, Brand, Type) were first transformed into dummy variables.
-Then, the data were split into train and test sets with a test size of 30%.
+The non-numerical variables (i.e. Producer, Brand, Type) were first converted to "category" data type.
+Then, the data were split into train and test sets with a test size of 20%.

 Linear, Lasso, and Random Forest Regressors were implemented.
-To compare model performance, K-Fold Cross Validation was used to compare the average R-squared over all 5 folds (i.e. CV=5).
-Mean Absolute Error (MAE) was also computed to quantify how well each model performed with the test set.
+To compare model performance, K-Fold Cross Validation was used to compare the average R-squared over all 3 fold (i.e. CV=3).
+Mean Absolute Error (MAE) was computed to quantify how well each model performed given the test set.
+Scatterplots of the predicted y values and true y values were created to visualize the discrepancy, where a 45-degree straight would mean the model could predict price with perfect accuracy.

 ## Model Performance
-- __Linear Regression:__ MAE:
+- __Linear Regression:__ MAE: 8.15
+- __Lasso Regression:__ MAE: 7.57
+- __Random Forest:__ MAE: 0.85